Profile - Thomas

 CEO & Co-Founder

-Thomas has lived through plastics engineering from apprenticeship to doctorate.
-Accordingly, he understands the needs of the industry and the benefits of sensor technology.
-At Moldsonics, he is responsible for product design, sales and marketing.
+Thomas has worked his way through the plastics industry, from his apprenticeship all the way to his doctorate.
+As a result, he understands the industry’s needs and the benefits of sensor technology.
+At Moldsonics, he is responsible for product design, sales, and marketing.

 Ultrasound-based detection of flow fronts in injection molds